wfcommons/WfCommons/docs/source/analyzing_instances.rst

 plots (runtime, and input and output files) into the :code:`fits` folder using :code:`seismology` as a prefix for each generated plot: ::

-    from wfcommons import Trace, TraceAnalyzer
+    from wfcommons import Instance, InstanceAnalyzer
     from os import listdir
     from os.path import isfile, join